niuers/computer_systems/information_representation.md

 * When casting values between *int*, *float*, and *double* formats, the program changes the numeric values and the bit representations by following certains rules.
   * From *float* or *double* to *int*
     * The value will be rounded toward zero.
     * The value may overflow.
+Any conversion from floating point to integer that cannot assign a reasonable integer approximation yields *integer indefinite value*, i.e. the bit pattern [10 ...
+00].
+Thus, the expression `(int) +1e10` yields `-21483648`, generating a negative value from a positive one.

 ## Floating Point in Python
 * Python only prints a decimal approximation to the true decimal value of the binary approximation stored by the machine.
 * There are many different decimal numbers that share the same nearest approximate binary fraction.